RESEARCH STARTER

 Because of its equal numbers of carbons and hydrogens, benzene is highly unsaturated.

-The German chemist Friedrich August Kekule proposed the correct structure for benzene in 1865:
+The German chemist Friedrich August Kekulé proposed the correct structure for benzene in 1865:

-Benzene's six carbons form a hexagonal structure with alternating single and double covalent bonds.
+Benzene’s six carbons form a hexagonal structure with alternating single and double covalent bonds.
 Each carbon is singly bonded to a hydrogen, giving each carbon a total of four covalent bonds, in accordance with valence theory; however, a mirror-image resonance structure of benzene is also possible, in which the electron arrangement reverses the double-bonding pattern.
-Benzene's actual structure probably is an intermediate between its two alternative resonance structures, with approximately one and one-half covalent bond energies existing between each of the benzene carbons:
+Benzene’s actual structure is probably an intermediate between its two alternative resonance structures, with approximately one and one-half covalent bond energies existing between each of the benzene carbons.

 Numerous benzene-related compounds exist, including the multiple benzene ring compounds naphthalene (which forms an ingredient of mothballs) and anthracene.
-Benzene also can exchange hydrogen atoms for other atoms or molecular groups via substitution chemical reactions.
+Benzene can also exchange hydrogen atoms for other atoms or molecular groups via substitution chemical reactions.
 Among commonly substituted atoms are fluorine, chlorine, bromine, and iodine.

 Commonly substituted molecular groups include methyl (-CH3), nitro (-NO2), amino (-NH2), and hydroxyl (-OH) groups: